eerkankaaya/E-TRADE-FRONTEND/README.md

 # FENorthwind

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.
-You can see my codes at src-app
+You can see my codes at src-app.

 ## Development server